akando42/next-map/public/content/posts/01-25/index.md

 ---
-zoom: 6
+zoom: "6"
 lat: 13.85512660570624
 lng: 100.53925276321912
 path: "/thailand-a-forever-puppet-or-independence-at-last"
 cover: "/content/posts/01-25/spykman-world-artOfEightLimbs.jpg"
 date: "01-25"
+summary: "Jan 25, 1942: Thailand allied with Japan and declared war on the United States and United Kingdom.
+Few years later after WW2, they have a new King sending home from United States to put Thai people on the paths designed by US and UK.
+Since did they became a stronger genetic group or are they being replaced gradually ?"
 title: "Thailand - A Forever Puppet Or Independence At Last"
-summary: "Jan 25, 1942: Thailand declares war on the United States and United Kingdom"
-tags: ['Thailand', 'China', 'Japan', 'India', 'United States', 'United Kingdom', 'Buddhism','Golden Pagoda','Spykman World','Nicholas Spykman']
+tags: ['Thailand', 'China', 'Vietnam','Japan', 'India', 'United States', 'United Kingdom', 'Buddhism','Golden Pagoda','Spykman World','Nicholas Spykman']
 published: true
 ---